jyleong/gatsby-jyleong/README.md

 1.  **Start developing.**

-    In order to run Storybook + Gatsby dev server, navigate into your new site’s directory and start it up.
+    In order to run Gatsby dev server, navigate into your new site’s directory and start it up.

     ```shell
     $ cd opinionated-project/